GeoNode/documentation/admin/admin_panel/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Prior to the public release of an approved layer, a document or a map, the Administrator of the platform performs a final validation of the item and its metadata, notably to check that it is in line with licence policies.
+Prior to the public release of an approved layer, a document or a map, the Administrator of the platform performs a final validation of the item and its metadata, notably to check that it is in line with license policies.

 If needed, the GeoNode Administrator can contact the Manager who has approved the layer, document or map, as well as its responsible.